Skip to main content

 Recovery window — sleep + heat

 The component of summer training most lifters underestimate is sleep.
-Okamoto-Mizuno and Mizuno 2012 review (Journal of Physiological Anthropology) documented that ambient bedroom temperature above approximately 24 C measurably reduces slow-wave sleep and increases nighttime awakenings.
+Okamoto-Mizuno and Mizuno's 2012 review (Journal of Physiological Anthropology) documented that ambient bedroom temperature above approximately 24 C measurably reduces slow-wave sleep and increases nighttime awakenings.
 Slow-wave sleep is where the bulk of growth hormone secretion and tissue repair occurs.
 A summer lifter sleeping in a hot bedroom is taxing the recovery side of the ledger in addition to the training side.

 Practical takeaways